Roommates and Room Selection

 To prepare for room selection, choose your roommate(s) for next year and several room preferences.
 No room will be under-booked, i.e. four students must sign up for East Village, 8 students for an eight person suite in West Village, two students must request a double, etc. For the traditional residence halls (not East Village, Parkway, or West Village), roommates should determine their best lottery number and arrive to housing selection at the time listed for that number.
 Please bring the Housing Selection Memo with you.

 A student other than you and your roommate(s) may not use your lottery number.
 It is also to your advantage to be on time for room selection; it is not necessary for you to arrive early to select housing.
 Floor plans will be posted in Hardie Auditorium and updated as rooms are selected.
 No room changes will be made prior to June 15, 2018.

-Need a Roommate?
-If you need a roommate, sign the list in the Residence Life Office by Wednesday April 4, 2018.
+Need a Roommate.
+If you need a roommate, please sign up here by Wednesday April 4, 2018.
 The Residence Life Office staff will communicate the names to all students who signed the list.
 We provide this as a service to students who may be seeking a roommate for next year.
 If you are unable to secure a roommate prior to selection for a double room, come to housing selection at your assigned time.
 The first individual student who arrives at housing will select a room, the subsequent student of the same gender will be assigned with that student, etc.

 Proxy Assignment - If you registered for housing, but will be unable to attend housing selection, you may send a proxy.
 Complete the proxy statement on your Housing Selection Memo, and give your form to the person who will select housing for you.